Robert Perceval Armitage: Cyprus

-Armitage was Governor of Cyprus from 1954 until 25 September 1955.
+Armitage was Governor of Cyprus from February 1954 until 25 September 1955.

 At the time of his appointment there was growing agitation by the Greek Cypriots for enosis, or union with Greece, although this was opposed by the Turkish Cypriots.
 The Greek government supported the movement, but the British did not want to give up an important base in the eastern Mediterranean.

 Few of the Greek Cypriots were willing to compromise.
 In September 1954, Armitage said that the self-styled moderates had "no organisation, no party, no funds, no agents and they will win nothing".

 An attempt was made on Armitage's life on 1 April 1955.
 Bombs exploded all over the island on that day as EOKA insurgents opened a violent campaign for self-determination.

 Armitage asked for permission to declare a state of emergency in July 1955, in response to the EOKA insurrection, but this was not granted.
 He was nervous of loss of control, wanted to "nip trouble in the bud" by detaining leading members of EOKA and he was allowed to try to detain its more militant members under the Detention of Persons Law of 15 July 1955.
 For several months Armitage tried to find a way to deport Archbishop Makarios and the Bishop of Kyrenia, both of whom publicly supported union with Greece.
 Existing laws did not cover the situation of the Archbishop, who advocated a peaceful approach.

 A state of emergency was eventually declared, which allowed for deportation without cause.
 By then, Armitage had been replaced as governor by Field Marshal Lord Harding of Petherton, leaving office in September 1955.